Account structure

 - Organizations are top level containers within which hubs and repositories exist.

 - Hubs are spaces in which content is organized and scheduled, and these hubs contain repositories.
-Note, if you're not yet using organizations, hubs are at the top level.

 - Repositories are where content and slots are stored.